 - Sodium: 325mg

-According to a group of doctors at a Cambridge-based biotech company, found that blue cheeses may have anti-inflammatory properties and may even be more favorable to cardiovascular health.
+According to a group of doctors at a Cambridge-based biotech company, they found that blue cheeses may have anti-inflammatory properties and may even be more helpful in improving cardiovascular health.

-Despite its strong odor and salty, tangy flavor, blue cheese has low calories, low in fat, high in protein and calcium.
+Summary: Despite its strong odor and flavor, blue cheeses are low in fat and high in protein.
 It may also have anti-inflammatory properties that can help improve your cardiovascular health.